Jam on Revenge: Production

 Cenac recalled that Fearing was "good at mixing, he was fantastic with effects" noting "it's a blessing what he did with "Jam on It" and "Computer Age," yunno, basically he left them alone but he mixed them well and added nice effects." but that "He didn't understand hip hop, and we understood what the streets loved.
 He knew nothing about the streets; he knew what worked in clubs."
 Cenac and the rest of Newcleus were not allowed in the mixing room.
 Cenac and his crew had also signed contracts that gave them no royalties for their music.
 The publishing was out of Joe Webb's hands, as it was between Cenac and Sunnyview, leading Cenac to attest that he "got songwriting [credits].
 So that paid my bills for a long, long time."

 The original plan was to have "Computer Age" be the group's second single, but Sunnyview requested a second hip hop song, which led to "Jam on Revenge", a song adapted from rhymes adapted from the days when Jam-On played parties in parks.
 Following the success of "Jam On It", Sunnyview requested an album from the group.
 Cenac reflected on the album stating that "a lot of the stuff I wanted to put on the album, I didn't; the record company only wanted dance music."

 Among the tracks added was "Where's the Beat" which Cenac stated "wasn't our song", as it was based on the Wendy's commercial that had the catchphrase "Where's the beef?" which led to Webb suggesting them to make the "Where's the Beat" song.
 Cenac regretting making the recording.
 Towards the end of production, Cenac recalled that the group felt "disgusted" about how they were treated by the label and cut themselves off from them.
 They were told by Sunnyview's owners Adam Levy and Henry Stone that they could not be Newcleus anymore but could still go out and produce music.

+Fellow cartoonist and comic book artist, and future animator, Bob Camp drew and illustrated the album's cover art.